Sailakshmi-09/POWERCHRINO-The-Future-of-Time-Driven-Energy-Automation-/README.md

 Key Features:

-1.Real-time clock display on LCD.
+* Displays real-time date and time on a 16x2 LCD.
-2.Automatic device control based on RTC schedule.
+* Allows RTC settings modification using a 4x4 keypad.
-3.User-friendly keypad-based editing.
+* Supports user-defined device ON and OFF scheduling.
-4.External interrupt-driven menu access.
+* Automatically controls the connected device based on RTC time.
-5.Custom LCD CGRAM symbols for bulb ON/OFF indication.
+* Provides an interrupt-based menu for easy configuration.
-6.Input validation for reliable operation.
+* Validates user inputs before updating RTC and schedule settings.
-7.Modular code structure with separate drivers for LCD, Keypad, RTC, Delay, and Pin Configuration.
+* Uses custom LCD symbols to indicate device ON/OFF status.

 Hardware Requirements: